• Skip to main content

 Still, if you're in a hurry and don't want to be bothered with using wood chips or pellets for smoke it's a great alternative.

-You’ll have to keep an eye on them, especially if your grill or smoker is hot and you’re cooking the veggies quickly.
+3. Add your veggies to the smoker (or grill).
+You'll have to keep an eye on them, especially if your grill or smoker is hot and you're cooking the veggies quickly.
 For the best amount of smoke flavor we like to keep the temperature at about 225-250 and, for most vegetables, the cooking time will average 45 minutes to an hour, with a couple of stirs along the way.

 whole carrots for smoked veggies